 Florida has an island and its name is beautiful Key West.
-This Carribean Island is only 4 miles by 1 mile long but has a lot going for it.
+This Caribbean Island is only 4 miles by 1 mile long but has a lot going for it.

-Key West has an endless coastline and the sun shines year-round.
+Florida Keys has some fun facts and has an endless coastline and the sun shines year-round.
 Take in the historic nightlife in Mallory Square.
-Every night musicians and street performers come out to celebrate the Island.
-People take in a selection of cuisine from food stands and party while the sun sets.
+Every night, musicians and street performers come out to celebrate the Island.
+People take in a selection of cuisine from food stands and parties while the sunsets.